 - Understanding Judicial Decision-Making and Hearing Quality in Child Welfare

-- Identification and Care of Children Prenatally Exposed to Alcohol and Other Drugs: Prevention Strategies
+- Identification and Care of Children With Prenatal Alcohol and Other Drug Exposures: Prevention Strategies

 Prior to joining JBA, Ruben was a managing editor at JBS International, where she led content creation for a national clearinghouse for family and youth workers.
 She received an M.S.W. from the University of Pennsylvania.